 On every episode of That ’70s Show, Eric, Hyde and the gang are sitting in a circle swapping silly conversation that seems normal for teen boys – with a hazy cloud above them.
 Viewers know the guys are getting high – without ever seeing marijuana or drug paraphernalia.

 That ’70s culture hasn’t gone up in smoke.
-Fast-forward to today, and marijuana is the most commonly used drug among teens in the United States, according to the National Survey on Drug Use and Health.
-That survey also found that marijuana use is on the rise among 18- to 25-year-olds; 18.5 percent said they use marijuana in 2010, compared to 16.5 percent in 2008.
+Fast-forward to today, and marijuana is one of the most commonly used drug among teens in the United States, according to the 2014 Monitoring the Future survey.
+Pointing to a more recent release from the survey, marijuana use remained steady among eighth, 10th and 12th graders in 2015.

 Worries – and reasons

 Marijuana’s popularity could explain the spike in parental concern about drug abuse, which ranks high in a list of health concerns for kids – up there with obesity and lack of exercise – in the University of Michigan C.S.
 Mott Children’s Hospital National Poll on Children’s Health.

 Why are so many teens turning to pot?
 Getting high, fitting in with peers and feeling good is the obvious answer – but there’s more, local pros say.